 Private labels don’t need to mean bad.
 I haven’t tried that many, but here’s what I’ve learned from what I did try.
 Since these are mainly available on the store’s channels, it’s harder to find samples, coupons, and discounts such as the Amazon Family one.
 However, since the retailer is “closer to the source”, pricing tends to be competitive.

-- Up & Up (Target) – These are my go-to diaper and for good reason.
+- Up & Up (Target) – I’ve used these a lot for good reason.
 The quality is great.
-Not as good as my top brands (Honest and Pampers) but great nontheless.
+Not as good as my top brands but great nontheless.
 Their prices are among the most competitive.
 If you sign up for a Red Card (go for the debit if you don’t want another credit card) you get 5% off all your purchases and free shipping.
 They have frequent sales, Target Cartwheel offers, and gift card deals going on with their diapers (including big label diapers) and since their store brand diaper’s prices start pretty low, the bottom line is very affordable.
 (On size 5 and 6 I tend to pay in the 16-17 cents/diaper range)

 - Kirkland (Costco) – The quality is also good but the pricing not as competitive as other store brands.
 We’ve ended up just buying Huggies when purchasing at Costco, but the quality is definitely good enough.